hdShang/arxiv-daily/docs/cs-RO/2025-08-11/papers/250807650v2-graphcot-vla-a-3d-spatial-aware-reasoning-vision-language-action-mod.md

 ---
 layout: default
-title: GraphCoT-VLA: A 3D Spatial-Aware Reasoning Vision-Language-Action Model for Robotic Manipulation with Ambiguous Instructions
+title: "GraphCoT-VLA: A 3D Spatial-Aware Reasoning Vision-Language-Action Model for Robotic Manipulation with Ambiguous Instructions"
 ---

 # GraphCoT-VLA: A 3D Spatial-Aware Reasoning Vision-Language-Action Model for Robotic Manipulation with Ambiguous Instructions